Title

 The Commission's Resolution No. 662, effective January 1, 2005, mandates the adoption of updated Philippine Financial Reporting Standards, aligning local accounting practices with international standards to enhance transparency and consistency in financial reporting.

-They became effective for annual financial reporting periods beginning January 1, 2005.
+They shall be effective for annual financial reporting periods beginning January 1, 2005.

-Copies are available at the offices of the Philippine Institute of Certified Public Accountants (PICPA).
+Copies will be available at the offices of the Philippine Institute of Certified Public Accountants (PICPA).

-It took effect fifteen days following its publication in a newspaper of general circulation.
+It takes effect fifteen (15) days following its publication in a newspaper of general circulation.

 Analyze Cases Smarter, Faster